3C277.1 e-MERLIN workshop: Part 1 - Calibration

 1331+305 3C286 flux, polarisation angle cal. (flux density known accurately, see Step 7)

-These data were taken in full polarization in 0.512 GHz bandwidth centred on 5072 MHz, in 4 adjacent spectral windows (spw's, also known as IFs).
-Each 128-MHz spw contains 512 channels 0.25 MHz wide and 1 s integrations were used (the data are later averaged).
+These data were collected in full polarisation with a bandwidth of 0.512 GHz centred at 5072 MHz, across four adjacent spectral windows (spws, also known as IFs).
+Each 128-MHz spw contains 512 channels, each 0.25 MHz wide, and 1-second integrations were used (the data are later averaged).

-These data have already been preprocessing from the original raw fits idi files which included the following:
+These data have already been preprocessed from the original raw FITS IDI files, which included the following:

-2. Sorted and recalculated the $uvw$ (visibility coordinates), concatenate all data and adjust scan numbers to increment with each source change.
+2. Sorted and recalculated the $uvw$ (visibility coordinates), combined all data, and adjusted scan numbers to increment with each source change.

 2. Data Inspection and Flagging